Insurance for Leased Cars, What You Need to Know to Protect Yourself

 Here are some key things to consider when you choose insurance for a leased car, including the type of coverage you need, and some information about Gap Insurance.

-7 Tips About the Insurance You Need When You Lease a Car
+Tips About Insurance When You Lease a Car

 - Don't get confused about the deductible on your leased car insurance, Gap Insurance does not cover your car deductible.

-- Don't confuse gap insurance with wear and tear insurance (i.e., insurance that covers typical wear and tear damage to a vehicle), mechanical breakdown insurance or your leased car's warranty.
-Neither of these types of insurance policies is gap insurance policies and will not help you if your car is totaled or stolen.
+- Don't confuse gap insurance with wear and tear insurance (i.e., insurance that covers typical wear and tear damage to a car), mechanical breakdown insurance or your leased car's warranty.

 Do You Have to Get Gap Insurance on a Leased Car?